EdisonLeeeee/ICDM2022_competition_3rd_place_solution/README.md

 + `--full` indicates using full training datasets (including validation set)
 + We run 30 epochs in Session I to avoid overfitting

-After finished training, there would be two files in `code/` directly:
+After finished, there would be two files in the `code/` directly:
 + `model_sess1.pth`: trained model
 + `session1_record.txt`: running logs